Kong/docs.konghq.com/app/konnect/gateway-manager/index.md

 {% endmermaid %}
 <!--vale on-->

+> _**Figure 2:** Example control plane group configuration for two control planes: a hybrid control plane and a fully-managed Dedicated Cloud Gateway control plane._
+><br><br>
-> _**Figure 2:** Example control plane group configuration for two control planes: a hybrid control plane and a Dedicated Cloud Gateway control plane. {{site.konnect_short_name}} is the SaaS-managed global management plane that manages all of the control planes, while the control planes manage configuration for data plane nodes._
+> _The hybrid control plane consists of a Kong-managed CP and self-managed DP nodes, while the Dedicated Cloud Gateway control plane consists of fully-managed CP and DP nodes. {{site.konnect_short_name}} is the SaaS-managed global management plane that manages all of the control planes, while the control planes manage configuration for data plane nodes._

 #### Control plane configuration